Becksteinlab/AdKGromacsTutorial/docs/visualization.rst

 the center, *remap* the water molecules (and ions) to be located in a more convenient unitcell representation.

-We will use the trjconv_ tool in Gromacs to center and remap our system.
+We will use the `gmx trjconv`_ tool in Gromacs to center and remap our system.

 ..
-Tip:: :program:`trjconv` prompts the user with a number of questions that
+Tip:: :program:`gmx trjconv` prompts the user with a number of questions that
          depend on the selected options.
-In the command line snippets below, the user input is directly fed to the standard input of :program:`trjconv` with the :kbd:`printf TEXT | trjconv` "pipe" construct.
+In the command line snippets below, the user input is directly fed to the standard input of :program:`trjconv` with the :kbd:`printf TEXT | gmx trjconv` "pipe" construct.
 In order to better understand the command, run it interactively without the pipe construct and manually provide the required information.